Beekeeping: Pioneers of practical and commercial beekeeping

 Franz Hruschka was an Austrian/Italian military officer who in 1865 invented a simple machine for extracting honey from the comb by means of centrifugal force.
 His original idea was to support combs in a metal framework and then spin them within a container to collect honey that was thrown out by centrifugal force.
 This meant honeycombs could be returned to a hive empty and undamaged, saving the bees a vast amount of work, time and materials.
 This invention significantly improved the efficiency of honey harvesting and catalyzed the modern honey industry.

 Walter T. Kelley was an American pioneer of modern beekeeping in the early-and mid-20th century.
 He greatly improved upon beekeeping equipment and clothing, and went on to manufacture these items and other equipment.
 His company sold products worldwide and his book How to Keep Bees & Sell Honey, encouraged a boom in beekeeping following World War II.

+Cary W. Hartman (1859–1947), lecturer, well known beekeeping enthusiast and honey promoter was elected President of the California State Beekeepers' Association in 1921.

 In the UK, practical beekeeping was led in the early 20th century by a few men, pre-eminently Brother Adam and his Buckfast bee, and R.O.B.
 Manley, author of books including Honey Production in the British Isles and inventor of the Manley frame, which is still universally popular in the UK.
 Other notable British pioneers include William Herrod-Hempsall and Gale.

 Ahmed Zaky Abushady (1892–1955) was an Egyptian poet, medical doctor, bacteriologist, and bee scientist, who was active in England and Egypt in the early twentieth century.
 In 1919, Abushady patented a removable, standardized aluminum honeycomb.
 In the same year, he founded The Apis Club in Benson, Oxfordshire, which later became the International Bee Research Association (IBRA).
 In Egypt in the 1930s, Abushady established The Bee Kingdom League and its organ The Bee Kingdom.